ghostmurda/react-social-network/README.md

 Design of the project was based on this <a href="https://www.figma.com/community/file/888741451082133502">Figma template</a>.<br />
 For now website contains two styles for page:
 <ul>
-    <li>User profile</li>
+    <li>UserCard profile</li>
     <li>Friends list / following users list</li>
 </ul>
-You can choose any user from the Following list and then open his profile page.
+You can choose any user from the UserList list and then open his profile page.

 ##